what are the cons of dog collars 4

 Inability to Bark and Communicate

 While collars are commonly used for identification and leash attachment, they can also limit a dog’s ability to communicate and express themselves.
 Dogs communicate through various vocalizations, including barking, growling, and whining.
-Wearing a collar that is too tight or restrictive can muffle these sounds and limit the dog’s ability to communicate their needs or emotions effectively.
+Wearing a too-tight or restrictive collar can muffle these sounds and limit the dog’s ability to effectively communicate their needs or emotions.

 Hiding Health Issues